camille-hdl/website/content/blog/code-unrelated-advice-development-efficiency/index.md

 If I'm working on a back-end feature such as a new API, I can get a similar benefit by sketching a sequence of requests and responses.

-## Use screen capture in pull requests descriptions
+## Include screen capture in pull requests descriptions

 It is unfortunately common that getting feedback on pull requests can be difficult, for a wide range of reasons.
 I found that taking the time to record my screen while I'm using the new feature, grab a few screenshots of the most important UI elements, and adding that at the top of the pull request description __greatly increased both the quantity and the diversity of the feedback__ I received, which resulted in a better feature.

-There are people in any team that may not have the time, will or technical background to review code, but anyone can watch a short video and contribute some feedback.
+There are people in any team that may not have the time, will or technical background to review code, but anyone can watch a short video and comment.
 Doing this also gives more context to my fellow developers doing the actual code review.

 ## Use a personal "feature document" instead of a shared to-do list